 For more detail on the bee-fly life-cycle see Louise Kulzer's account on the American "Scarabs" Bug Society, from which the above image of Bombylius larvae has been borrowed.

-Bee-fly information
+Bee-fly links

 - Dave Hubble's account of finding bee-flies and bees on a small grassy bank in Hampshire.